Eggplant Parmesan Rolls

 9) Once all your rolls are done, add a tablespoon of sauce to each roll and lay a slice of mozzarella on each roll.
 Grate some Parmesan over the entire dish

-10) Cover the dish with foil and bake for 25 minutes, then remove the cover and bake it for another 25-30 minutes.
+10) Cover the dish with foil and bake for 25 minutes at 350 degrees F., then remove the cover and bake it for another 25-30 minutes.

 11) Let the rolls cool briefly before serving them up!